 Understanding who your customers are and why they make contact is vital.
 The most effective way to handle and resolve complaints is to use an omnichannel approach that supports the many different ways customers get in touch and receive resolution updates.

-In a 24/7 world customers expect complaints to be dealt with efficiently, with little or no hassle to them.
+In a 24/7 world customers expect complaints to be dealt with efficiently, with little or no hassle.

 There is no room for error.
 Businesses must have watertight processes in place to address complaints in a way that eliminates the risk of them reaching a wider audience on social media before finding a resolution.
-Whilst they cannot control what customers post about them online, they should monitor sentiment, track recurring themes, and always aim to address issues rather than ignore them.
+Whilst they cannot control what customers post online, monitoring sentiment, tracking recurring themes, and always aiming to quickly address issues, helps strengthen your brand image.

 Think with your brand

-The type of experience customers have when complaining can have a huge impact on their perceptions of a brand and how they engage with it in the future.
-Contact centre agents are on the frontline when it comes to dealing with customer complaints.
+The type of complaint resolution customers experience can have a huge impact on their perception of a brand and how they engage with it in the future.
+Contact center associates are on the frontline when it comes to dealing with customer complaints.
 This means that they have a huge role to play in presenting your brand consistently, authentically and appropriately.

-Businesses should ensure that the way they handle complaints mirrors their brand voice and values and avoid too narrow a focus on average handling times and process.
-Empowering agents by giving them the flexibility to determine solutions and how they communicate that solution, will in turn help you protect – and even enhance – your brand.
+Ensure that the way they handle complaints mirrors your brand voice and values and avoid narrowly focusing on average handling times and process.
+Empowering associates by giving them the flexibility to determine solutions and how they communicate that solution, will in turn help you protect – and even enhance your brand.

-I believe that happy, skilled and motivated agents are one of the best guarantees of satisfied customers.
-Creating a culture where those dealing daily with customers can thrive gives companies the greatest chance of delivering the best possible experience to their customers.
+Happy, skilled and motivated associates are one of the best guarantees of satisfied customers.
+Creating a culture that helps those dealing with customers thrive, gives you the greatest chance of delivering the best possible experience to your customers.